realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

     - Subroutines are the basis for all "structured" programming

 # Data Structures
-  - Data structures are just common ways humans have come up with to represent data in memory
+  - Data structures are names for common ways humans have come up with to represent and handle data, and predate computers.
+  - Data structures help represent real world items and concepts in a way that a computer can be programmed to manipulate to solve a problem.
+  - For example, a "list" is a common data structure that represents a series of items in a specific order, and can be used to represent a "list of orders to be shipped," "to-do list" or a "list of names"

   - ## Numbers or Individual Characters?
 Or something else?